 Born in the dusty hills of South Africa’s Eastern Cape Province, Andile Msindwana was raised in different areas across South Africa including KwaZulu-Natal, Free State and North West Provinces.
 He is the Chief Executive Officer of Brandhill Africa Media Holdings (Pty) Ltd. He works hard and always positions himself as an irreplaceable partner to our clients.

 Andile’s insatiable desire to grow is responsible for his continuous academic development in marketing, business management and other fields.
-Never one to sit still, Andile has always participated as a student in writing, publishing, media and markeng strategy development.
+Never one to sit still, Andile has always participated as a student in writing, publishing, media and marketing strategy development.
 He holds a Master’s degree in Marketing from the University of Free State.
 He is also currently completing his MBA degree through the University of Limpopo.

 He’s the Editor of Jambo Africa Online.

 An ambitious hail and a go-getter, she graduated from the University of the North West in BA Political Science and International Relations in 2015.
-One and a half year later she received a bursary to study a 6 month course in “Thought Leadership for Africa’s Renewal” with the Thabo Mbeki African Leadership Institute (TMALI), based at the University of South Africa (UNISA).
+One and a half year later she received a bursary to study a 6-month course in “Thought Leadership for Africa’s Renewal” with the Thabo Mbeki African Leadership Institute (TMALI), based at the University of South Africa (UNISA).
 She’s very passionate about development of servant leadership issues in Africa and TMALI enriched the passion with the requisite knowledge and skills.

 In 2019, she spent the whole year in South Korea as an English language teacher and this gave her practical experience to the science of international relations that she studied at the university.